wwivbbs/docs/docs/cfg/displaying_text.md

 When you logged in, you saw several places where some placeholder messages were displayed.
 These messages are all specified in files located at
 ```\wwiv\gfiles```.
 In this directory, there are a number of .MSG and .ANS
-files which are the messages and menus displayed you users as they use your
+files which are the messages and menus displayed to calers as they use your
 WWIV BBS.

 You can customize all of these as you wish.
 They can be edited with NOTEPAD
 or another text editor. .MSG files are used by default and .ANS files are
-displayed to users if their client supports ANSI.
+displayed to callers if their client supports ANSI.
 You should definitely have
 an ANSI version wherever you want to show off some art or where you can
 enhance the look and feel of your board.
 This is one of the ways you can
 make your WWIV BBS your own.

 ## Text

-WWIV supports multiple ways of displaying text to users.
+WWIV supports multiple ways of displaying text to callers.
 You may use
 straight ASCII text, ANSI color codes (which most ANSI-BBS terminal programs
 support), Traditional WWIV Heart Codes, Extended Editor Heart Codes, or
 newer style pipe codes.